Introduction To Virtual Harassment & Posh Act

 Although, the concern which is coming into the light is the safety of women while they are working from home on the internet and other software that are menace and peril for society.
 Therefore, a new term has emerged in recent times on receiving multiple instances of harassment of women in the work from home approach i.e. ‘Virtual Harassment’ which shall be further discussed in the article.

-What can be construed as Virtual Harassment & Posh Act?
+What can be Understood as Virtual Harassment & Posh Act?

 We all are constantly connected with each other through social media and applications that have become a backbone for the corporate sector on a daily basis.
 Although there are many advantages and usefulness of these applications, they have also given rise and made it more convenient for the harassers and criminals to keep an eye on their victims.